enonic/old-xp-doc/doc/operations/configuration.rst

 .. literalinclude:: code/system.properties
    :language: properties
    :caption: ``$XP_HOME/config/system.properties``

+In case you cannot log in as the su user and do not have any other admin user, you can set a temporary password by setting the property `xp.suPassword` in system.properties and restart the node.
+The password value can be hashed.
+The hashing algorithm currently supported are: sha1, sha256, sha512 and md5.

 With Enonic XP versjon 6.9 a simple but powerful feature called "Config Paths" was introduced.
 In addition to the default ``$XP_HOME/config/`` directory, you may now instruct XP to scan multiple different folders when looking for config files.